 Some vehicles contain an intermediate shaft connecting the steering column to the gearbox/rack and pinion system.
 Symptoms of a failing intermediate shaft include noise, looseness, and binding.

-Worn and binding steering couplings bind about every half turn or so.
-This binding occurs when one of the four bearings in the universal joint is worn or has become contaminated and lost its lubrication.
-This problem is typically caused by the lower joint because it’s in the engine compartment and more exposed to the environment.
+Worn and binding steering couplings bind about every half-turn.
+Binding or looseness occurs when one of the four bearings in the universal joint is worn or has become contaminated and lost its lubrication.
+The lower joint typically causes this problem because it’s in the engine compartment and more exposed to the environment.

-Intermediate shafts contain two collapsable interconnected parts that can make a clunking and grinding sound when worn.
-They are shielded to protect the joint from the environment and prevent premature wear.
+Intermediate shafts contain two collapsable interconnected parts that can make a clunking and popping sound when worn.
+The joints have a shield to protect them from the environment and prevent premature wear.